mila-iqia/milabench/_sources/docker.rst.txt

       -v $(pwd)/results:/milabench/envs/runs \
       $MILABENCH_IMAGE \
       milabench run --override "$(cat overrides.yaml)" \
-      --select opt-2_7b-multinode
+      --select multinode

-The last line (``--select opt-2_7b-multinode``) specifically selects the multi-node benchmark.
+The last line (``--select multinode``) specifically selects the multi-node benchmarks.
 Omit that line to run all benchmarks.

 If you need to use more than two nodes, edit or copy ``overrides.yaml`` and simply add the other nodes' addresses in ``worker_addrs`` and adjust ``num_machines`` and ``capabilities.nodes`` accordingly.
 For example, for 4 nodes:

 .. code-block:: yaml

-    opt-2_7b-multinode:
+    opt-6_7b-multinode:
       docker_image: "ghcr.io/mila-iqia/milabench:cuda-nightly"
       worker_user: "username"
       manager_addr: "manager-node"